 Storage in the United States

-Currently, the U.S. has two major NGL storage hubs (both in salt caverns): One is in Mont Belvieu, Texas and the other in Conway, Kansas.
+The U.S. has two major NGL storage hubs (both in salt caverns): One is in Mont Belvieu, Texas and the other in Conway, Kansas.
 These facilities are strategically located near the petrochemical industry’s hub along the Gulf Coast.
 There is also underground storage in Sarnia, Ontario.

 Industry in Appalachia is connected to these storage facilities via pipelines, including Sunoco’s Mariner West that transports ethane to Sarnia, and the Appalachia-Texas-Express (ATEX) pipeline that takes ethane to Mont Belvieu.
 However, as suggested above, NGL storage in Appalachia is also under development.